Ultimate Comics: New Ultimates

 Ultimate Comics: New Ultimates is a comic book limited series published by Marvel Comics that began in March 2010 as part of Marvel's "Ultimate Comics" imprint.
 The series was written by Jeph Loeb, writer of Ultimates 3 and Ultimatum.
 Members of the New Ultimates include Captain America, Thor, Valkyrie, Hawkeye, Black Panther, Shanna, Ka-Zar, and Princess Zarda.

 Synopsis

 Eight months after the Ultimatum Wave, The Defenders, having recently acquired superpowers, attack Iron Man and Hawkeye at the Triskelion facility.
 After a brief fight, Captain America, Zarda, and Valkyrie arrive to help.
 The Defenders then teleport away, stealing the great Mjöllnir from Valkyrie in the process.
-Meanwhile, in Central Park, Shanna, Ka-Zar, and the Black Panther encounter Loki as he returns to Earth with the Enchantress and a swarm of monsters.
+Meanwhile in Central Park, Shanna, Ka-Zar, and the Black Panther encounter Loki as he returns to Earth with the Enchantress and a swarm of monsters.
 At the same time, Hela offers Thor a return to Earth from Valhalla in exchange for a son.
-It is also revealed that Tony Stark and Carol Danvers, director of SHIELD, have become romantically involved.
+It is also revealed that Tony Stark and Carol Danvers, director of S.H.I.E.L.D., have become romantically involved.